influxdata/telegraf/plugins/inputs/vsphere/README.md

   ## the interval before (re)discovering objects subject to metrics collection (default: 300s)
   # object_discovery_interval = "300s"

-  ## timeout applies to any of the api request made to vcenter
+  ## timeout applies to any of the API requests made to vCenter
   # timeout = "60s"

   ## When set to true, all samples are sent as integers.
 This makes the output